Top Hallucinogens Rehab in Colorado

 Hallucinogens, Drug Dependence, and Addiction

-The more you use, the more your nervous system builds a tolerance to the dosage you take.
-To receive the same high, like with other drugs, you eventually have to take more.
-Eventually, your body and brain chemistry adjust to the dosage you take and begin to run as if taking the drug is an essential part of your body’s functioning.
-It’s not, but your body now thinks it is, and if it doesn’t get the same dosage you’ve been using or more at this point, withdrawal symptoms can occur.
-This is called dependency and is the point where drug use medically becomes an addiction.
-With highly addictive drugs, dependency can occur after one or two uses, where your body reacts negatively when you don’t receive the drug, or don’t get enough to satiate your body.
+Like other drugs, the more you use a hallucinogen, the more your nervous system builds a tolerance to it.
+To receive the same high, you eventually have to take more.
+Your body and brain chemistry adjust as if taking the drug is an essential part of your body’s functioning.
+If you stop taking it, withdrawal symptoms can occur.
+This is called dependency and is the point where drug use becomes an addiction.

 How do hallucinogens affect the brain?

-- Increased heart rate and blood pressure.
-In extreme cases, can lead to heart failure.
+- Increased heart rate and blood pressure; in extreme cases, heart failure.

-- Loss of movement control, from lack of coordination to uncontrollable shaking, and slurred or mixed-up speech
+- Lack of coordination, uncontrollable shaking, and slurred or mixed-up speech.

-- Decreased motivation and depression can occur because of previous, chronic use
+- Decreased motivation and depression because of previous, chronic use.

-- Possible severe mental disturbances, including psychosis, increased panic, and delusions
+- Possibly severe mental disturbances, including psychosis, increased panic, and delusions.

-- A “bad trip,” a severe, frightening hallucination caused by drugs, can last several hours, and it’s been reported that they can last several weeks to months
+- A “bad trip,” a severe, frightening hallucination that can last several hours to several months.

 What are other risks of hallucinogens?